SimpleX

 Conclusion

-Messenger that combines certain advantages of server-based systems (off-line messaging) and serverless systems (anonymity).
+SimpleX is under heavy development and is a messenger that combines certain advantages of server-based systems (offline messaging) and serverless systems (anonymity).

 SimpleX Logo